alkem-io/server/README.md

 In order to bootstrap Ecoverse profiles **first time**, do the following:

-1. Set AUTHENTICATION_ENABLED=false environment variable
+1. Set AUTH_ENABLED=false environment variable
 1. If you are running an old version of the application (<0.3.*) do a Reset Ecoverse + Sample Data from the Data Management Panel.
 1. Prepare a bootstrap json.
 Default json file is provided in src/utils/config/authorisation-bootstrap.json.
 If you'd like to change the name / location of the bootstrap file, set AUTH_BOOTSTRAP_PATH environment variable with the full path to your file.
 1. Start the CT server.
 Your users and roles will be updated.